Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-While we’re all familiar with secured and unsecured loans, GoBear will clear the air for you and look at the key features of Conventional and Islamic loans, and help you figure out which one is right for you.
+While we’re all familiar with secured and unsecured loans, Finder will clear the air for you and look at the key features of conventional and Islamic loans, and help you figure out which one is right for you.

 What is an Islamic loan?